Association for Biology Laboratory Education

 Allison Nishitani, miniPCR bio

-This workshop features a molecular evolution and ecology lab based on the Duke Lemur Center’s published and unpublished research.
-There are reports that a lemur species once thought to be extinct may have been spotted in an isolated forest on Madagascar.
-Students use authentic morphological data collected at a field site to predict the species identity of lemurs.
-Then, they use gel electrophoresis to perform DNA analysis to evaluate their predictions and determine if this lemur species has been rediscovered.
-This activity was designed to bring hands-on molecular techniques to your ecology and evolution units.
-Intended for high school or freshman college level, biology majors and non-majors.
+Lemur scientists from Duke University will highlight their research, going beyond the data, to share the ins-and-outs of fieldwork, the origin of the project and its implications for wildlife conservation in Madagascar.
+Based on data collected in the field, the Duke Lemur Center and miniPCR bio have developed a hands-on activity in which students use authentic morphological data collected at a field site in Madagascar to predict the species identity of lemurs.
+Using gel electrophoresis to perform DNA analysis, students evaluate their predictions and determine if a lemur species has been rediscovered.
+This activity was designed to bring hands-on molecular techniques to ecology and evolution units.
+Intended for high school or freshman college level, biology majors and non-majors..

 Exploring the Microbial World for Online Learners